 It’s Not Just About The Food

 Sustainable food isn’t only about the food itself.
-It’s a combination of factors including how the food is produced, how it’s distributed and how it’s consumed.
+It’s a combination of factors including how the food is produced, how it’s distributed, how it’s packaged and how it’s consumed.

 Food miles, or how far a food has traveled, plays a large role.
 But it’s a whole lot more complicated than that.